OnyedikaBenjamin/peerless_tranxact/README.md

 please write this readme file better

 # Peerless Transaction Processing System
-This project implements a financial transaction processing system with functionalities for scheduling, canceling, and processing fund transfers.
+This project implements a financial transaction processing system with functionalities for scheduling, fetching, canceling, and processing fund transfers.
 It is built using Java with Spring Boot and follows best practices for clean code and modular design.
 ## Features
 - Schedule fund transfers with specific dates.
 - Fetch All Pending transfers.